Matheusutino/LLM-essay-scoring/README.md

 # From Zero-shot to Self-generated References: Leveraging LLMs for Scoring ENEM Essays

-This repository contains the source code, prompts, and experimental configurations for the paper "From Zero-shot to Self-generated References: Leveraging LLMs for Scoring ENEM Essays", submitted to STIL 2025.
+This repository contains the source code, prompts, and experimental configurations for the paper "From Zero-shot to Self-generated References: Leveraging LLMs for Scoring ENEM Essays", approved to STIL 2025.

 ## 🧠 Overview